November 27, 2009

 About Pharmacosmos A/S

-company, its ongoing R&D programme focuses on improving the
+A research-based company, its ongoing R&D programme focuses

-Danish company and operates in more than 50 countries across
+and its products are marketed in more than 80 countries across the

-the Danish Medicines Agency and the US Food & Drug
+the Danish Medicines Agency and the US FDA.